 - To clean the shelter, simply remove the lid and the foam roof.

-- The shelter is lightweight and may need to be weighted down with a large rock or cinder block.
+- The shelter is lightweight and may need to be weighed down with a large rock or cinder block.

 - Face the opening away from the direction of the wind, if possible.